BSides Charm · 2026

 Explore the metric

-Turn the analysis into a simple app people can inspect and use
+Turn the analysis into a simple app people can inspect

 Shiny for Python